zrm83/ATS-Device-Manager/README.md

-Click on the ATS Device Manager.exe link above to download the software.
+Click on the "Setup ATS Device Manager.exe" link above to download the software.